sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 ## Is KeePassXC's passphrase generator acceptable for SecureDrop users?

-Since Tails has KeePassXC installed by default, I figured it was worth at least suggesting in a PR that users be able to trust KeePassXC's random passphrase generator.
+Tails comes with a password manager called KeePassXC.
+As you might imagine, KeePassXC can generate random passphrases (using the EFF long list, which is 7,776 words long).
+I figured it was worth at least suggesting in a PR that users be able to trust KeePassXC's random passphrase generator.
 Not everyone wants to find and roll dice to make a passphrase!

-This idea seems to have been well received.
+This idea seems to have been uncontroversial and well received!

 ## How strong should the passphrases be?

 The next question in re-writing these recommendations in the docs was how **strong** to suggest these passphrases should be.
+In practical terms, how many _words_ should each unique passphrase be.
 I was a little surprised that there wasn't more guidance on this!

-I'll pause here and say that most of these passphrases are for protecting
+I'll pause here and say that most of these passphrases are for protecting encrypted storage on the Tails USB stick itself.
+This is necessary to store passwords and other files, since we wouldn't want Tails to delete them on shutdown.

 In my initial PR, I conservatively suggested a 7-word passphrase.
 Since KeePassXC, by default, uses the EFF long list, 7 words gives about 90 bits of entropy.
 I figured that was a decent balance between usability and security, but admittedly it was a bit of a shot in the dark.
 But I figured we could hash out the exact number in the comments of the PR on GitHub.